Executive MBA

 Executive Education at The University of Texas at Dallas is designed for individuals and organizations ready to drive change.

-Business is not only about what you know but about who you know.
+Business is not only about what you know; it is about who you know.

 Leaders and executives know the power of meeting people where they are.